 The Mercedes EQB is now available in China and Europe, with the former its first market worldwide.
 Launched at the Guangzhou Auto Show on November 19, 2021, the electric compact SUV is priced at CNY 437,800 (USD 68,704) in China, and available in the EQB 350 variant, which delivers a range of 512 km (318 miles) as per China’s CLTC rating method.

-Daimler unveiled the Mercedes EQB electric compact SUV at Mercedes-EQ Night Shanghai on Sunday, April 18, before displaying it at the Shanghai auto show the next day.
+Daimler unveiled the Mercedes EQB at Mercedes-EQ Night Shanghai on Sunday, April 18, 2021, before displaying it at the Shanghai auto show the next day.
 The company has announced that a Mercedes EQB U.S. launch is planned, and we have covered the details in the Production & Release section of the story.

 Design & Interior

 The Mercedes EQB doesn’t look very different from the GLB from the sides, the donor car.
 However, the unique grille, split headlamp, ‘softer’ bumpers, and wheels enhance the car’s look and aerodynamics.
 Daimler has employed extra LED lighting, set over the grille, and blue accent in the headlamps for the front’s customary distinction.
 The registration plate enclosure is relocated from the tailgate to a lower position for a clean appearance at the rear.